 Find out more about the complaints process here.

 There has been a noticeable increase in the number of complaints and notifications received by the SWRB, in part due to the introduction of mandatory reporting requirements under the Social Workers Registration Act.

-The Tribunal hearings are often held where the social worker is located so involve travel and meeting costs but as a result of Covid19, more hearings are now being held remotely.
+The Tribunal hearings are often held where the social worker is located so involve costs for the travel and the hearing but as a result of Covid-19, more hearings are now being held remotely.